-There are lots of attachment points on the shoulder straps to hang your gear from, along with front load lifter adjustments that slide down in front of the shoulder pad to adjust the angle of your load lifters (a feature usually found on more high-end packs).
-The hip belt comes in varied sizes and is also adjustable to snugly fit your waist to avoid uncomfortable shifting and slipping.
+There are lots of attachment points on the shoulder straps to hang gear from, along with front load lifter adjustments that slide down in front of the shoulder pad to adjust the angle of your load lifters (a feature usually found on more high-end or custom packs).
+The hip belts come in varied sizes and are also adjustable to snugly fit your waist to avoid uncomfortable shifting and slipping.
 Hip belt sizes are from 26″ to 42″ and all are adjustable by a four-inch limit.

-The ULA Circuit backpack is generally for unisex wear, but the shoulder straps come in two styles, which is J-curved (original strap) or S-curved to accommodate for women and some barrel-chested men.
-You can choose which torso size is best for you ranging from an adjustable harness system made especially for kids from 12″ up to regular adult sizes at 24″.
+The Circuit backpack is generally for unisex wear, but the shoulder strap comes in two styles, which are J-straps (original strap) or S-curve shoulder straps to accommodate women and some barrel-chested men.
+These ULA packs have an adjustable torso length ranging from an adjustable harness system made especially for kids from 12″ up to regular adult sizes at 24″.

-Ease of Use
+Ease Of Use

 It’s webbing, attachment cords, buckles, and zippers are light and slim compared to other typical hiking backpacks.
-All of the interior seams are bias-taped since this pack is mainly meant for medium to heavy loads, although if you’re out on a casual stroll through the woods, the Circuit can also be used as a lightweight day pack.
+All of the interior seams are bias-taped since this pack is intended mainly for medium to heavy loads, although if you’re out on a casual stroll through the woods, the Circuit can also be used as a lightweight day pack.

 |Frame Type||Internal Frame|